 If you have a learning disability and you would like some help with making your complaint, an advocate may be able to help.
 You can find out about advocacy in your area by contacting the Learning Disability Helpline

 We've created the following FAQ to help answer some of the questions you might have about challenging social care decisions.

 Click the question below to reveal the answer.

 What if I am paying too much towards my care and support?

 If you cannot afford the charges you are asked to pay, the first thing you should do is send the council a breakdown of your finances Finances are anything to do with money. showing that your disability expenses are as high as their disability benefits and that you have no extra income – and that means you cannot afford the charges you are being asked to pay.

 If this does not change the council’s decision, the council should then tell you how to challenge it.
 Each local authority has a different complaints procedure and this procedure should be made clear to anyone who wants to complain.

 Councils can take you to court if you refuse to pay charges.
 If the council says it is considering taking you to court, you should seek legal advice immediately.
 Find sources of legal support.

 A local service is being cut – what can I do?

-If a social care service is being cut or something is happening locally that affects lots of people, you can campaign to stop this.
+If a social care service is being cut or something is happening locally that affects lots of people, you can campaign A campaign is when people work together to try to change something. to stop this.